UNIVERSITY of WISCONSIN-MADISON

 Since the most important part of learning a language is using that language to communicate with others, our online program is unique in its carefully planned weekly conversation class that allows for effective speaking practice.
 In preparation for this virtual conversation practice, students work through instructional material on their own throughout the week, then small groups of students who meet online with a UW instructor to work through targeted speaking activities.
 Here’s what our unique blend of synchronous and asynchronous learning looks like:

-Flipped instruction: Instructors record themselves introducing new vocabulary and grammar with their personal tried-and-true tips for approaching new language concepts.
+Flipped instruction: In short videos, instructors introduce new vocabulary and grammar with their personal tried-and-true tips for approaching new language concepts.
 This solves screen fatigue and technical issues and allows participants to choose their own learning schedule.
 The course platform easily integrates additional resources for vocabulary or grammar.
 Learners are in the driver’s seat, deciding where they need more practice and how best to use their time.

 Listening activities: Our courses have always incorporated audio activities to expose you to more accents and different situations than one instructor can give you in class.
 Since these activities were already pre-recorded, it was easy to adapt them so that students could listen on their own.
 Many of our students say they are more likely to do additional listening activities in an online format.